drekka/StoryTeller/README.md

 log(account.id, "User %@'s account: %@", user.id, account.id);
 [self goDoSomethingWithAccount:account];
 ```

-So when reporting based on user 1, the second log statement will also be printed because it's within the scope of the logging of the user.
+So when reporting based on user, the second log statement (account.id) will also be printed because it's within the scope of user.

 Scopes follow the normal Objective-C rules for variable scopes.
 When enabled they will continue until the end of the current variable scope.
 Normally this is the end of the current method, loop or if statement.
 However Story Teller's scopes also include any code called.
 So any logging within a method or API is also included with the scope.
 This enables logging across a wide range of classes to be accessed using one key without having to specifically pass that key around.
-So in the above example, any logging with in `goDoSomethingWithAccount:` will also be logged when logging for user 1.
+So in the above example, any logging with in `goDoSomethingWithAccount:` will also be logged when logging for the user.

 ## Turning on a log

 So when you want to then debug a problem, the first thing you need to do is establish what has the problem.
 Is it a specific account? user? etc.

+### On startup

+Story Teller uses a set of options which it obtains via this process on startup:

+1. A default setup is first created with no logging active.
+2. Story Teller then searches all bundles in the app for a file called ***StoryTellerConfig.json***.
+If found this file is read and the base config is updated with any settings it contains.
+3. Finally the process is checked and if any of the arguments set on the process match known keys in the config, then those values are updated.

+The basic idea is that you can add a ***StoryTellerConfig.json*** file to your app to provide the general config you want to run with, and then during development you can override at will by setting arguments in XCode's scheme for your app.

+### Programmatically

-To programmatically enable logging, use this statement:
+You can also programmically enable and disable logging as well.
+To enable logging, use this statement:

 ```objectivec
 startLogging(<key>);